 This morning we embark on a 50-minute journey to Virginia’s oldest plantation and North America’s oldest family-owned business, the Shirley Plantation, established in 1613.
 Our guide will entertain us with stories of 11 generations of the Hill Carter family, as well as highlight architectural detail, original family heirlooms and paintings.
 Just down the road lunch on your own awaits us at the Upper Shirley Vineyards.
 The second half our day features a guided tour of Historic Jamestowne, the site of the first permanent English settlement in North America.
 Despite the early struggles of harsh weather, the lack of food and water, unforgivable terrain, disease, and Indian attacks, the 1607 settlement survived.
 We’ll also spend time at the Archaearium, the award-winning museum that contains over 4,000 artifacts unearthed at Jamestowne.
 Nearby, we’ll make a brief stop at Glasshouse.
 Glassmaking was the colony’s first industry.
 We’ll watch costumed craftsmen create period reproductions that you can purchase in the adjacent shop!
-This evening features a Christmas concert or theatrical performance (the schedule of events is not released until August).
+This evening features a participatory candlelit theatrical performance called Cry Witch.
+We are a members of the 1706 jury in the inquiry of Grace Sherwood, who has been charged with witchcraft!
+We will question witnesses, weigh evidence, and determine the guilt or innocence of the woman known as “the Virginia Witch.”
 Dinner is on your own.

 Day 3: Saturday, December 12 – COLONIAL WILLIAMSBURG – BUSCH GARDEN’S CHRISTMAS TOWN (B L)